Monodromy groups of polynomials of composition length 2: Introduction

+\end{thm} The proof is given in Section \ref{sec:dyn_appl}.
+Further applications are expected in the field of arithmetic dynamics, and notably the study of {\it dynamical Galois groups}, i.e., the groups $G_{f,\alpha}:=\varprojlim_n \textrm{Gal}(f^n(X)-\alpha/k)$, for $f\in k[X]$ and $\alpha\in k$.
+For $\alpha\in k$ which is not a critical value of iterates of $f$, these groups can be viewed as subgroups of $\Mon_k(f^\infty)=\varprojlim_n\Mon_k(f^n)$ and tend to be of small index in it.
+For $p=3$, this relation was in particular studied in \cite{BT19, Ben} and \cite[Thm.\ 4]{women}, but much more remains to be explored.

-Applications of Theorem \ref{thm:mainres} go far beyond the consideration of only compositions of {\it two} indecomposables.
-We demonstrate this with sample results on composition of arbitrarily many indecomposables in Section \ref{sec:highercomp}.
-In \cite{BKN25}, the authors apply (the restriction to solvable groups of) the theorem to solve a long-standing open problem due to Davenport, Lewis and Schinzel \cite{DLS61} on the reducibility behavior of $f(X)-g(Y)$, with {\it arbitrary} polynomials $f,g$.
-Further applications are expected in the field of arithmetic dynamics, notably the study of dynamical Galois groups, i.e., the groups $G_{f,\alpha}:=\varprojlim_n \textrm{Gal}(f^n(X)-\alpha/k)$, where $f^n$ denotes the $n$-th iterate of the polynomial $f\in k[X]$ (and $\alpha\in k$).
-To illustrate this, we give a sample application in Section \ref{sec:dyn_appl}.
-More comprehensive applications will be developed in follow-up work.
+In \cite{BKN25}, the authors also apply (the restriction to solvable groups of) Theorem \ref{thm:mainres} to solve a long-standing open problem due to Davenport, Lewis and Schinzel \cite{DLS61} on the reducibility behavior of $f(X)-g(Y)$, with {\it arbitrary} polynomials $f,g$.

 {\bf Acknowledgements}: The first and third authors were supported by the Israel Science Foundation, grant no.~353/21.
-The first author is also grateful for the support of a Technion fellowship, of an Open University of Israel post-doctoral fellowship.
+The first author is also grateful for the support of a Technion fellowship, and an Open University of Israel post-doctoral fellowship.
 He also acknowledges the support of the CDP C2EMPI, as well as the French State under the France-2030 programme, the University of Lille, the Initiative of Excellence of the University of Lille, the European Metropolis of Lille for their funding and support of the R-CDP-24-004-C2EMPI project.
 The second-named author was supported by the National Research Foundation of Korea (NRF Basic Research Grant RS-2023-00239917).